R2NorthstarTools/VTOL/README.md

 # NorthStar-Mod-Manager-Ext-1

--This Application Installs The NorthStar Launcher Created by BobTheBob and the countless modders.\n Current Features:
+-This Application Installs The NorthStar Launcher Created by BobTheBob and the countless modders.

+Current Features:

 *Updating Northstar Installations

 *Installation of the NorthStar Launcher By pulling the latest Json of the NorthStar repo to access the download.

 *Verifying a Titanfall 2 NorthStar install

 *Viewing Mods in the Mod List

 -Features in development:

-*Currently working on toggling mods on and off outside of the Client *Intent to Create Custom Servers using this installer as a base to configure and fine tune setups *The ability to launch the NorthStar Exe from the base.
+*Currently working on toggling mods on and off outside of the Client

+*Intent to Create Custom Servers using this installer as a base to configure and fine tune setups

+*The ability to launch the NorthStar Exe from the base.

 -Please Do suggest any new features and/or Improvements Through the Git issue tracker, or by sending me a personal Message.